zowe/docs-site/docs/user-guide/configuration-at-tls.md

 ## AT-TLS Troubleshooting

-This section describes some common issues when using AT-TLS with API ML and how to resolve these issues.
+This section describes some common issues when using AT-TLS with Zowe and how to resolve these issues.

 ### The message `This combination of port requires SSL` is thrown